cnichte/basic-electron-typescript-react-starter/README.md

 * Execute CRUD-Operations via the IPC-Protocol.
 * Take the tour with Andt-Design.
 * Provide a complete basic framework for real-life use cases.
+* Make the whole process easy as possible to understand and follow.

 it bundles latest